New York Attorney General "investigating the Trump Organization in a criminal capacity"

 Vance's office has been in repeated contact with Jennifer Weisselberg, who told CBS News that investigators with the district attorney's office have sought information about Allen Weisselberg, her ex-husband Barry Weisselberg — also a Trump Organization employee — and documents related to their finances and benefits.

 CNN first reported the news of the expanded probe.
-Attorneys for the Trump Organization and spokesperson for Mr. Trump did not reply to requests for comment.
+Attorneys for the Trump Organization and spokespeople for Mr. Trump did not reply to requests for comment.